-- m.
-Dividends Dividends are recognized as a liability in the period in which they are declared. - n.
-Revenue recognition Revenue is recognized in the consolidated statement of comprehensive income when significant risks and rewards of ownership have been transferred to the buyer.
-No revenue is recognized if there are significant uncertainties regarding recovery of the consideration due, associated costs or the possible return of goods.
-Revenue is measured at the fair value of the consideration received or receivable. - o.
+Revenue from interest and dividend income are included in other income in the consolidated statement of comprehensive income.
+Interest income is recognized using the effective interest method, and dividend income is recognized when the shareholder's right to receive payment is established.

+- q.
 Employee benefits The Group maintains defined contribution plans covering all eligible fulltime employees.
 Contributions to the plan are based on salaries.
-Obligations for pension plans are recognized as an expense in the consolidated statement of comprehensive income as incurred. - p.
+Obligations for pension plans are recognized as an expense in the consolidated statement of comprehensive income as incurred. - r.
 Provisions A provision is recognized in the consolidated statement of financial position when the Group has a present and legal obligation as a result of a past event and it is probable that an outflow of economic benefits will be required to settle the obligation.